 Test for Interfering Factors-Usually prepare solutions (A-D) as shown in Table 1, and perform the inhibition/enhancement test on the Sample Solutions at a dilution less than the MVD, not containing any detectable endotoxins, operating as described for Test for Confirmation of Labeled Lysate Sensitivity.
 The geometric mean endpoint concentrations of Solutions B and C are determined using the formula described in the Test for Confirmation of Labeled Lysate Sensitivity.
 The test for interfering factors must be repeated when any condition changes that is likely to influence the result of the test.

-Table 1.
-Preparation of Solutions for the Inhibition/Enhancement Test for Gel-Clot Techniques
+Table 1 Preparation of Solutions fo r the Inhibition /Enhancement Test for ( Gel-Clot Techniqu es a Solution A: A Sample Solution of the preparation under test that is free of detectable endotoxins.